kooroshvaziri/Advent-of-Code-2024/README.md

 ## How to Run

-All the source code is written in Rust using the online [Rust Playground](https://play.rust-lang.org) tool.

-Just copy and paste any code from the [source folder](https://github.com/kooroshvaziri/Advent-of-Code-2024/blob/main/src/) there, and they should work.
+Just copy and paste any code from the [source folder](https://github.com/kooroshvaziri/Advent-of-Code-2024/blob/main/src/) into [Rust Playground](https://play.rust-lang.org), and they should work.